 I designed and made my own clay extruder and experimented with many different types of clay.
 Iteratively improving my process and testing brought me closer and closer to a solution.
 I gradually solved major issues such as the collapse of objects.
 A breakthrough came when I decided to move from mixing clay with water.
 By redesigning my extruder I could use hard clay instead.
 This lead me to be able to make larger objects with higher levels of detail.

 In the early days the 3D printed ceramic vases and bowls seemed rough, with the layers clearly visible.
 I was able to experiment with textures, surfaces, shapes and sizes.
 Now I'm able to make objects up to 90 cm tall with a diameter of 60 cm.
 By altering the settings on my machine I can vary and give the pieces very different appearances.

-The 3D Woven collection comprises of a weave pattern reminiscent of the days of artisans.
-3D printing has the potential to bring back the unique and individualized objects that artisans make.
+The Woven collection comprises of a weave pattern reminiscent of the days of artisans.
+3D printing ceramics has the potential to bring back the unique and individualized objects that artisans make.
 But, this time it is a machine who manufactures the final product.
-Each unique vase in this collection shows us the potential of cutting edge technology while reminding us of the days of yore.
+Each unique vase in this collection shows us the potential of cutting-edge technology while reminding us of the days of yore.

 The Sediment collection has some of the thinnest 3D printed ceramics layers available today.
-Imposing, unique 3D printed interior items ushering in a new world of digital fabrication.
+Imposing, unique 3D printed objects ushering in a new world of digital fabrication.
 The fine stria do remind us that the object was 3D printed but only when one is close to it.